JAlcocerT/Docker/AI_Gen/Readme.md

 Use these AI Tools with a Raspberry Pi (via APIs).

-Some of the container mentioned are build from personal/forked projects:
+Some of the container mentioned are build from *personal/forked projects*:

 1. https://github.com/JAlcocerT/ask-multiple-pdfs
 2. https://github.com/JAlcocerT/Data-Chat